-Surf brands are open all season.
-They can be found anywhere – inside surf shops, street stores, local surf spots, shopping malls, and online retail shops.
+Surf brands can be found anywhere – inside surf shops, street stores, local surf spots, shopping malls, and online retail shops.
 The best surf brand’s product lines are ever increasing and include boardshorts, wetsuits, apparel, footwear, watches, and surfing accessories.

-They show that there is more to surfing than just surfboards.
-Riders love to look like pro surfers – to make them feel like they belong.
-It doesn’t matter whether they can conquer the biggest of waves – they’ve been conquered by surf fashion.
+There is more to surfing than just surfboards.
+Riders love to look like pro surfers – it doesn’t matter whether they can conquer the biggest of waves – they’ve been conquered by surf fashion.

 The market has hundreds of surf brands.
-Some operate on a global scale with international offices and flagship stores in key surf cities.
+Some operate on a global scale with international offices and flagship stores in key surf towns.
 Others are simply new surf insignias popping up that boast about new solutions, designs, and approaches.

 With all that being said, the best surf brands have survived, remained, and continue to provide the best surf items.

 The Best Surf Brands of all Time